-David Iacovazzi-Pau was born in Luxembourg and studied art in Belgium before moving to the U. S. While growing up, he traveled around Europe, North Africa and the U.S. This early exposure to different cultures and landscapes prompted Iacovazzi-Pau’s continuing interests in people, diversity and community.
-When describing his process he states, “People act as an impetus for me to paint and their diversity as well as their passion stimulates my curiosity.”
+David Iacovazzi-Pau was born in Luxembourg and studied art in Belgium before moving to the United States.
+While growing up he traveled around Europe, North Africa and the U.S. This early exposure to different cultures and landscapes prompted Iacovazzi-Pau’s continuing interests in people, diversity and community.
+His paintings in series, where memory, reality, and subjectivity converge, are a visual diary and examine space, mood and the diversity of his subjects found in the people he encounters as well as his own family members.

 His work have been exhibited in solo and group exhibitions nationally and internationally such as, the Huntsville Museum of Art; the Evansville Museum of Art; the Carnegie Center for Art & History in New Albany, IN and the Contemporary Arts Center in Las Vegas.
 His work is represented in private and public collections such as Indiana University Southeast, the William F. Ekstrom Library Collections at the University of Louisville, and the Kentucky Center for African American Heritage in Louisville, KY.
 His paintings have been the subject of a catalog publication published by Old Stone Press on the occasion of his traveling exhibition, "David Iacovazzi-Pau: Paintings & Works on Paper".
 He currently lives and works in Louisville, Kentucky.